klmitch/turnstile/README.rst

   out randomly within a configured interval.
 This option should be set to the size of the desired interval, in seconds.
 If not set, limits will be reloaded immediately by all nodes.

+control.remote
+  If set to "on", "yes", "true", or "1", Turnstile will connect to a remote control daemon (see the ``remote_daemon`` tool described below).
+This enables Turnstile to be compatible with WSGI servers which use multiple worker processes.
+Note that the configuration values ``control.remote.authkey``, ``control.remote.host``, and ``control.remote.port`` are required.

+control.remote.authkey
+  Set to an authentication key, for use when ``control.remote`` is enabled.
+Must be the value used by the invocation of ``remote_daemon``.

+control.remote.host
+  Set to a host name or IP address, for use when ``control.remote`` is enabled.
+Must be the value used by the invocation of ``remote_daemon``.

+control.remote.port
+  Set to a port number, for use when ``control.remote`` is enabled.
+  Must be the value used by the invocation of ``remote_daemon``.

 control.shard_hint
   Can be used to set a sharding hint which will be provided to the